GenieFramework/Genie.jl/docs/src/guides/Working_With_Genie_Apps.md

 end
 ```

-The `@foreach` macro iterates over a collection and concatenates the output of each loop into the result of the loop.
+The `for_each` macro iterates over a collection and concatenates the output of each loop into the result of the loop.
 We'll talk about it more soon.

 ---